 The fourth expansion, Mists of Pandaria

 , was released in September 2012.
-It raises the level cap to 90 and opens up the continent of Pandaria for exploration.
-It features the Pandaren as a playable race for both the Alliance and Horde, a new class in the form of the Monk, and more focus on PvP content.
-Additional features include pet battles
+It raised the level cap to 90 and opened up the continent of Pandaria for exploration.
+It featured the Pandaren as a playable race for both the Alliance and Horde, a new class in the form of the Monk, and more focus on PvP content.
+Additional features included pet battles

 Well-known for its depth of interaction, WoW has also spawned a collectible card game, a pen-and-paper RPG, comic books, and many other merchandising peripherals.
 The game was one of the largest MMO in the world by a huge margin, with a peak subscriber base of 11.5 million players and at one point holding nearly 60% of the total market share. note

-A feature film based on the Warcraft franchise is currently in Development Hell
+A feature film based on the Warcraft franchise has been rescued from Development Hell

 See also the Warcraft Expanded Universe

 , which contains write-ups for works set in the Warcraft

 universe.
 This game has also spawned enough memes to warrant its own page.